sasmohaimeed/SIGMA/README.md

 # SIGMA: A Dataset for Text-to-Code Semantic Parsing with Statistical Analysis

+Please communicate with this email saleh@knights.ucf.edu to grant access to the dataset.
 To download the dataset please use this link: [SIGMA dataset](https://drive.google.com/uc?export=download&id=1BQOnCpQVgof2Ji4uS8RhiJcjWS7UC4xc).

 It contain:
 1. train.json (5200 questions with correspond Python label codes)